maartenba/maartenba.github.io/_posts/2022-04-11-nullable-reference-types-in-csharp-migrating-to-nullable-reference-types-part-1.markdown

 Nullability syntax and annotations give hints on whether a type can be nullable or not.
 Better static analysis is available to catch unhandled nulls while developing your code.
 What's not to like?

-Introducing explicit nullability into an existing code bases is quite an effort.
+Introducing explicit nullability into an existing code base is quite an effort.
 There's much more to it than just sprinkling some `?` and `!` throughout your code.
 It's not a silver bullet either: you'll still need to check non-nullable variables for `null`.